Danger Level: 4/5

 Health Risks

-Mice contaminate far more food than they eat through droppings and urine.
-They spread diseases including Salmonella, Hantavirus, and Lymphocytic Choriomeningitis (LCM).
-Their urine and dander trigger allergies and asthma, especially in children.
-Mice carry parasites including fleas, ticks, and mites.
+Mice contaminate way more food than they actually eat, through droppings and urine.
+They spread diseases like Salmonella, Hantavirus, and Lymphocytic Choriomeningitis (LCM).
+Their urine and dander trigger allergies and asthma, especially in kids.
+Mice also carry parasites like fleas, ticks, and mites.

 Property Damage

-Mice cause significant damage by gnawing on wiring (fire risk), insulation, stored items, and structural materials.
-They nest in insulation, reducing its effectiveness.
-Contamination of stored food leads to significant waste.
+Mice do real damage by gnawing on wiring (a serious fire risk), insulation, stored items, and structural materials.
+They nest in insulation, which kills its R-value.
+They'll ruin a pantry's worth of food in a week.

 Warning Signs